DiederikPC/project-computational-science/Readme.md

 ### Running the code
 To create the csv's in the results file, run running_model.py and set the steps variable in running_model to 20, and the sims in the function call to get_param_results() to 20 as well.

 **We do not recommend you actually do this, we did it overnight.**

 You can however, read in the results by running visualize_&_results.py, this will produce an image showing three metrics for both models, with changing the decay_rate parameter.

 ### Classes
 The SocialGraph and SophGraph classes were used to change the network into an actual model.
-The SophGraph is a subgraph of SocialGraph, having additional parameters and finetuning.
+The SophGraph is a subclass of SocialGraph, having additional parameters and finetuning.